p0l1t1c1an/Mines/README.md

 # Mines
 Minesweeper built in C using GTK+ 3.0 as the gui.
 This was initially a high school project for a CS course so don't judge.
-So far it only works in Unix based systems and it looks very weird in i3wm.
+So far it only works in Unix based systems with GTK and it looks very weird in i3wm.
+It has been tested in Linux and FreeBSD.
 つ´Д`)つ